wimmuskee/gengee/README.md

 ## Usage
 There are 2 commands:
 * gengee-update: to create a local json database
-* gengee-query: to execute different views, add -h to see all views
+* gengee-query: to execute different views, add -h to see all views, output to html by adding a -f html

 ## todo
 * see PR's that are in the package.mask